 Anhidrosis is a relatively common condition in horses, affecting between 6-11% of the world’s horse population.

 Unable to cool themselves through sweat production, horses with anhidrosis will pant to reduce their body temperatures.
 While the movement of cool air across his respiratory tract helps to some degree, it’s not an efficient method of thermoregulation.
 As a result, the horse’s body temperature can increase to 102°F even when he’s resting.

-Anhidrosis is a dangerous and potentially fatal disease for which there is no known cure.
+Anhidrosis is a dangerous and potentially fatal disease for which no known cure exists.
 Over time, a horse suffering from chronic idiopathic anhidrosis will sustain damage to his sweat glands.
 This makes the disease difficult to reverse and even more challenging to treat.

 Over the years, owners of horses with anhidrosis have tried everything, from cans of Guinness to feed supplements and electrolytes, but with little success.
-There is some evidence suggesting that the vitamins and yeast strains in dark beers support the metabolic pathways, encouraging them to function correctly.
+Some evidence suggests that the vitamins and yeast strains in dark beers support the metabolic pathways, encouraging them to function correctly.
 But, when evaluated critically, they appear to do little to improve anhidrosis.

 Both acupressure and acupuncture can similarly stimulate the sweat glands and reduce symptoms of anhidrosis, but the effects are generally short-lived.

 A supplement called One AC is proving a more effective in the treatment of anhidrosis.
 Some vets have reported a 30 to 70% success rate.
 The supplement, which researchers at the University of Florida have extensively tested, contains cobalt, L-tyrosine, niacin, and vitamin C.

 Biochemist Raymond LeRoy designed One AC.
 He believes that the depletion of dopamine in the brain is responsible for anhidrosis.
 The supplement provides horses with the materials needed to compensate for that depletion.